Types

 type: string

-The type name for the User schema will be User where possible unless it potentially conflicts with another type in the same namespace then name resolution will kick in and the earliest encountered type will be named User and the later encountered types will have various context used to determine relevant prefixes/suffixes to add to the types to avoid conflicts.
+The type name for the User schema will be User where possible.
+If a conflict arises with another type in the same namespace, name resolution will kick in: The earliest encountered type will be named User and types encountered subsequently will have prefixes or suffixes added to the name based on context to avoid conflicts.

-The types that are named this way are objects that become classes, integer and string types that have enum values defined in the schema or oneOf/anyOf schemas that become union types.
+Types that are named this way are objects that become classes, integer and string types that have enum values defined in the schema, or oneOf or anyOf schemas that become union types.

 paths: